nealey/wallart/README.md

 At night,
 and sometimes during the day,
 it displays something like a clock.
-You will need to tell it your time zone.
-It doesn't do daylight saving time, sorry.
-I suggest you set it to standard time and pretend it's in sync with the sun.

 * Each pixel in the top row is 1 hour (3600 seconds)
 * Each pixel in the middle row is 5 minutes (300 seconds)